Bringing Vintage Aircraft to Life since 2010

 Beaufort rear view photo

-During 1935 Specifications M.15/35 and G.24/35 were drawn up by the Air Ministry.
-Specification M.15/35 called for a torpedo bomber and G.24/35 for a general reconnaissance/bomber aircraft to replace the Avro Anson.
-For the latter specification the Canadian built Bristol Bolingbroke was earmarked, so Bristol began work on the torpedo bomber.
-Known as the Type 150 the idea for this aircraft was sent to the Air Ministry in November 1935.
-This would see a modified Bristol Blenheim design so the fuselage would be able to take more powerful engines and a torpedo.
+During 1935 Specification M.15/35, for a torpedo bomber, and Specification G.24/35, for a general reconnaissance/bomber aircraft, for which the Canadian built Bristol Bolingbroke was earmarked, were drawn up by the Air Ministry.
+Bristol began work on a torpedo bomber to meet Specification M.15/35.
+Known as the Type 150 the idea for this aircraft was sent to the Air Ministry in November 1935, this would be a modified Bristol Blenheim design, so that more powerful engines could be fitted and a torpedo.

-With the Type 150 idea now submitted the design team at Bristol decided that it was able to design an aircraft that could meet not only Specification M.15/35 but also Specification G.24/35.
-Known as the Type 152 this would also use the Blenheim as the base and would have a lengthened fuselage which would hold a crew of three, which would consist of pilot, navigator and gunner/camera/wireless operator.
-The longer fuselage would also allow for the torpedo to be fitted, although not fully enclosed, in the fuselage.
-The Air Ministry showed an interest in the new design, however, they wanted the aircraft to hold a crew of four, requiring Bristol to redesign the aircraft, with Specification 10/36 issued for production of the Beaufort.
+With the Type 150 submitted, the design team at Bristol decided that it could design an aircraft that met Specification M.15/35 and Specification G.24/35.
+Known as the Type 152, this would also use the Blenheim as the base and had a lengthen fuselage, which would accommodate a crew of three and also enable a torpedo to be carried, although not fully enclosed, in the fuselage.
+The Air Ministry showed an interest in the new design, however, they wanted the aircraft to hold a crew of four, consisting of a pilot, navigator, wireless operator and gunner, requiring Bristol to redesign the aircraft, with Specification 10/36 issued for production of the Beaufort.
+The engine Bristol chose to power the aircraft would be its Taurus engine, however, these were prone to overheating, delaying the prototype's first flight, which it made on the 15th October 1938.

-Shortly after the first prototype flight the Australian government were looking to the Beaufort for its own needs and after a British Air Mission visited the country in 1939 it was decided production of the type could be done in Australia.
-With the go ahead now given, Melbourne and Sydney would be the locations for the two assembly plants with production backing from a number of railway workshops.
-A number of airframe parts as well as the eighth production Beaufort would be sent to Australia.
+Shortly after the first prototype flight, the Australian Government were looking to the Beaufort for its own needs, and after a British Air Mission visited the country in 1939, it was decided production of the type could be done in Australia.
+With the go ahead now given, a number of airframe parts as well as the eighth production Beaufort would be sent to Australia.
+While British built Beaufort Mk Is were powered by Bristol Taurus engines, Australia decided to use the 1,200-hp Pratt & Whitney R-1830-S3C4-G Twin Wasp engine, which they would build under licence.

-Whilst British built Beaufort Mk Is were powered by Bristol Taurus engines, Australia had decided to use the 1,200-hp Twin Wasp which they would build under licence from Pratt & Whitney.
-This would result in the fin area being increased to help improve stability.
-The Department of Aircraft Production or DAP Beaufort, as Australian built examples would be known as, were to be made for the RAF for use in the Far East and 180 were ordered.
-Production of the type would begin in May 1940 and these aircraft would be designated Beaufort Mk V. The following May would see the first Australian assembled Beaufort make its maiden flight before being followed three months later by the first Australian built example.
+The Department of Aircraft Production or DAP Beaufort, as Australian built examples would be known as, were to be made for the Royal Air Force for use in the Far East and 180 were ordered.
+Production of the type would begin in May 1940 and these aircraft would be designated Beaufort Mk V. May 1941 would see the first Australian assembled Beaufort make its maiden flight, followed three months later by the first Australian built example.
 With the entry of Japan into the Second World War (1939 - 1945) in December 1941 it was decided that the Royal Australian Air Force would take delivery of the Beaufort Mk Vs instead and these began to enter service in the summer of 1942.

-The difference between the Beauforts that followed was mainly the engine and propeller used.
-The Mk VI was fitted with Curtiss propellers and the Mk VII with Hamilton propellers.
-Both aircraft were powered by imported S1C3-G Twin Wasp engines due to a lack of license built examples.
-The Mk VIII which followed was to be the most produced Australian example with 520 being built and these would revert back to being powered by license built engines, in this case the S3C4-G Twin Wasp.
-Other changes included Loran navigation and an increased fuel capacity.
-The final Australian variant would be the Mk IX.
-These were a number of different variants which had their dorsal turret and other armament removed and would be used as transport aircraft.
+The main difference between the Australian built Beauforts that followed was mainly the engine and propeller used.
+The Beaufort Mk VI was fitted with Curtiss propellers and the Beaufort Mk VII with Hamilton propellers.
+Both were powered by imported 1,200-hp Pratt & Whitney R-1830-S3C4-G Twin Wasp engines, due to a lack of license built examples.
+The Beaufort Mk VIII which followed was the most produced Australian example with 520 being built, and these would revert back to being powered by license built engines, in this case the 1,200-hp Pratt & Whitney R-1830-S3C4-G Twin Wasp engine.
+The final Australian variant would be the Beaufort Mk IX, these were forty six aircraft which had their dorsal turret and other armament removed and would be used as transport aircraft.
 In total 700 of the type were built in Australia by the time production ended in August 1944.
-These would remain in service until the end of the Second World War serving in the Pacific theatre of war.
+These would remain in service until the end of the Second World War.

-It was intended for the Beaufort Mk III to be powered by a pair of Rolls-Royce Merlin XX engines, however this would never reach the prototype stage, and the final variant, the Mk IV, saw a sole prototype example built with power supplied by the 1,250-hp Taurus XX engine.
+It was intended for the Beaufort Mk III to be powered by a pair of Rolls-Royce Merlin XX engines, however, this would never reach the prototype stage, and the Beaufort Mk IV saw a sole prototype built, powered by the 1,250-hp Bristol Taurus XX engine.

-The Bristol Beaufort would spend three years (1940 - 1943) as Coastal Command's standard torpedo bomber and was in constant service, taking part in the early battles against the German surface fleet.
-This included raids againts the battle cruisers Gneisenau and Scharnhorst and the heavy cruiser Prinz Eugen.
+The Beaufort would spend three years (1940 - 1943) as Coastal Command's standard torpedo bomber and was in constant service, taking part in the early battles against the German surface fleet.
+This included raids against the battle cruisers Gneisenau and Scharnhorst and the heavy cruiser Prinz Eugen.

 Technical Details